Jaysicles/jaysicles/README.md

 <img src="https://i.imgur.com/bzEL8Pi.png">

+<h3 align="left">⭐ About Me</h3>

-<h3 align="center">I'm 18 years old, an aspiring & passionate Front-End Web Developer from the United Kingdom</h3>
+<h3 align="center">I'm 18 years old, an aspiring & passionate Front-End Web Developer from the United Kingdom.
+I would like to endure a career with learning a variety of programming languages.</h3>

 <h3 align="left">🌱 Connect with me</h3>